soberguo/HOIGen/README.md

 # HOIGen
-Official code of ACM MM2024 paper- Unseen No More: Unlocking the Potential of CLIP for Generative Zero-shot HOI Detection
+Official code of ACM MM2024 paper- Unseen No More: Unlocking the Potential of CLIP for Generative Zero-shot HOI Detection.
+![产品截图][product-screenshot]